CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 To detect fires in data centers at a very early stage, a system for early fire detection should be installed.

 To prevent incipient fires from spreading further, the early fire detection SHOULD be used to automatically disconnect the power.
-The monitoring areas of the early fire detection as well as the areas of action of the voltage disconnection SHOULD be designed sufficiently small-scale in order to achieve a balanced relationship between the fire protection on the one hand and the DC availability on the other hand.
+The monitoring areas of early fire detection as well as the areas of action of the voltage disconnection SHOULD be designed sufficiently small-scale, in order to achieve a balanced relationship between the fire protection on the one hand and the DC availability on the other hand.

 The system for early fire detection SHOULD comply with the current state of the art.
 Also it SHOULD be operated according to the specifications of the manufacturer and regularly maintained.

 #### INF.2.A18 Protection against water leakage [Building Services]

 In areas where IT equipment with central functions is located, water-bearing pipes should be avoided.
 For example, there should be no radiators in the data center.
-If water-carrying lines (eg for cooling directly on the RZ surface) are unavoidable, SHOULD it be ensured that water leaks are detected as early as possible and the effects are minimized.
+If water-carrying lines (eg for cooling directly on the RZ surface) are unavoidable, SHOULD it be ensured that water leaks are detected as early as possible and that the effects are minimized.
 By visual inspection, the existing water pipes should be checked regularly to see if they are still tight.
 Messages from a detection system SHOULD be reported to responsible employees so that they can intervene quickly based on reaction plans and current documentation (see * INF.2.A13 Planning and Installation of Alarm Systems *).

 #### INF.2.A19 Conducting functional tests of the technical infrastructure [building services]